SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 So there's a temptation: if you can just learn everything about hypergeometric functions, you can master nearly all of 19th century physics.
 The bug, of course, is that _nobody_ can master all of the lore of hypergeometric functions.
+Least of all me!

 Like most magical artifacts, they are best approached by wizards and avoided by mundanes.
 I am not a wizard in these matters, and thus approach with some fear and considerable